-The model ocean domain is defined as a three-dimensional aggregate of rectangular grid cells limited by surfaces of constant values on model's logical coordinate system.
-Just above the bottom, vertical thickness of the cell can be locally changed (so called partial cell).
-The horizontal and vertical lengths of the cells are regarded as the horizontal and vertical grid sizes, respectively.
-In MRI.COM, the grid size can be varied spatially in each direction (variable grid size).
-Note that the introduction of z^ coordinate results in the temporally variable actual vertical grid sizes, though the logical grid size is fixed in time.
+MRI.COM uses a structured grid, and the model ocean domain is defined as a three-dimensional aggregate of rectangular grid cells on model's logical coordinate system.
+(However, for cells just above the bottom, so-called partial cells are used, which can locally change their vertical thickness.)
+The horizontal and vertical lengths of the cells are regarded as the horizontal and vertical grid intervals, respectively.
+In MRI.COM, the grid interval can be varied spatially in each direction (variable grid interval).
+Note that the introduction of z^ coordinate results in the temporally variable actual vertical grid intervals, though the logical grids are fixed in time.